Guidewire Software (NYSE:GWRE) Announces Quarterly Earnings Results, Beats Estimates By $0.12 EPS

-Guidewire Software (NYSE:GWRE) issued its earnings results on Wednesday.
-The technology company reported $0.11 EPS for the quarter, beating the Thomson Reuters’ consensus estimate of ($0.01) by $0.12, MarketWatch Earnings reports.
+Guidewire Software (NYSE:GWRE) issued its quarterly earnings data on Wednesday.
+The technology company reported $0.11 EPS for the quarter, beating the consensus estimate of ($0.01) by $0.12, MarketWatch Earnings reports.
+The company had revenue of $180.06 million during the quarter, compared to analysts’ expectations of $170.28 million.
 Guidewire Software had a negative net margin of 4.29% and a positive return on equity of 0.81%.
-The firm had revenue of $180.06 million during the quarter, compared to the consensus estimate of $170.28 million.
-During the same quarter in the prior year, the firm earned $0.21 earnings per share.
-The business’s quarterly revenue was up 3.8% on a year-over-year basis.
+Guidewire Software’s revenue for the quarter was up 3.8% on a year-over-year basis.
+During the same quarter in the previous year, the company earned $0.21 earnings per share.

 Guidewire Software, Inc provides software products for property and casualty insurers worldwide.
 The company offers Guidewire InsuranceSuite comprising Guidewire PolicyCenter, BillingCenter, and ClaimCenter applications.
 It also provides Guidewire InsuranceNow, a cloud-based platform, which offers policy, billing, and claims management functionality to insurers.